Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/asmref/asmref.rst

 .. image:: img/asmref_img4.png

-While opening the page we get:
+When we open the page we get:

 .. image:: img/asmref_img5.png